Health-Education-England/hee-prototypes/app/assets/components/media/README.md

-For now, this component is intended for YouTube videos only.
-Funcionality may be added later to allow different types
+"type" | string

+Use appropriate value for your media type.
+Currently supported values:

+"youtube"
+"vimeo"
+"anchor"

-"videoId" | String
+"mediaId" | String

-Find you video reference on YouTube.
+Find you video reference on YouTube or Vimeo.
 This will be a code in the URL for example:

 https://www.youtube.com/watch?v=sHzqS03AVj8